 Beaverton pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Beaverton is low; grass is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days grass will increase.
+Today (16 July) pollen in Beaverton is medium; grass is medium; oak and ragweed are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and ragweed will increase; oak will remain stable.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app